nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/guides/storybook-plugin.md

 The `@nrwl/react:storybook-migrate-defaults-5-to-6` generator will not exactly do a migration.
 It will perform the following actions:

 - It will generate new Storybook configuration files using the new (`>6.x`) Storybook way.
 The way it will do that is, it will look into `workspace.json` and it will find all the projects that have a `Storybook` configuration.
-Using the `configFolder` path provided there, it will go and generate new Storybook instaces in all these paths.
+Using the `configFolder` path provided there, it will go and generate new Storybook instances in all these paths.
 Finally, it will generate a new Storybook instance at the root directory.

 - If you choose to `keepOld`, then it will add all your existing Storybook configuration files into another folder labeled `.old_storybook`.